-Alex Tomlinson enters her second season as an assistant coach/recruiting coordinator for the women's basketball program in 2025-26.
+Alex Tomlinson enters her third season as an assistant coach/recruiting coordinator for the women's basketball program in 2026-27.

 In 2024-25, JMU produced a program-record 30 wins with a 30-6 overall record and a perfect 18-0 mark in Sun Belt Conference Play, including a 20-game winning streak (Dec.
 29 – March 9).
-Head Coach Sean O’Regan was voted 2025 Sun Belt Coach of the Year, while Peyton McDaniel was named Sun Belt Player of the Year and Ro Scott was selected as Sixth Women of the Year.
-Additionally, McDaniel (First Team) Kseniia Kozlova (First Team) and Ashanti Barnes (Third Team) earned All-Sun Belt honors.
 The Dukes received national recognition by receiving votes in the AP Top 25 Poll for five consecutive weeks (Feb.
 17 – March 17).
 JMU made its third consecutive postseason tournament appearance after being selected as a No. 1 seed in the Women’s Basketball Invitational Tournament.

 Tomlinson has heavy ties to the Commonwealth of Virginia, having previously served as an assistant coach and recruiting coordinator at Radford (2022-24) and Division III Christopher Newport (2019-2022).